mouna323/marketing-campaigns-performance-dashboard/README.md

 # Marketing Campaign Performance Analysis
 ##  Project Overview
-This project analyzes marketing campaign performance across different channels and customer segments to identify opportunities for improving return on investment (ROI) and cost efficiency.
+This project presents an end-to-end marketing campaign analysis workflow using Snowflake, SQL, Python, and Tableau.
-The analysis follows an end-to-end workflow, including data ingestion, transformation, and visualization.
+It evaluates campaign performance across channels and customer segments, focusing on ROI, conversion rate, and cost efficiency to identify optimization opportunities.

 ##  Objectives
 -  Evaluate campaign performance using ROI and conversion rate